thosgood/this-weeks-finds/markdown/201-250/week229.md

       |   |                  /
       |   |                 / \

-where the box labelled \"T\" stands for any tangle we\'ve built so far.
+where the box labelled "T" stands for any tangle we've built so far.
-The second is a rotation that we call \"negative reciprocal\":
+The second is a rotation that we call "negative reciprocal":

       |   |             |     |
       |   |             |     |    ____